 Creating images and visualizations of what you want to accomplish can be a powerful strategy for achievement, according to many writers, coaches and research studies.

-Perhaps the most research has been about athletes and sport psychology, but artists can use the techniques and approaches as well.
+Perhaps the most research has been about athletes and the field of sport psychology, but artists, entrepreneurs and anyone can use the techniques and approaches as well.

-Actor Dennis Haysbert has portrayed a variety of dynamic characters in film (such as “Jarhead”) and television (including “24” and “The Unit”).
+Actor Dennis Haysbert (at far right above) has portrayed a variety of dynamic characters in film (such as “Jarhead”) and television (including “24” and “The Unit”).

 “I visualize the roles that I want,” he says.
 “If I hadn’t visualized playing athletes, I wouldn’t have gotten ‘Major League.’
 If I hadn’t visualized playing a president, David Palmer never would have happened.